| ALBUM COVER |

 grooves from masters of their craft.
 Produced by Dan Penn.

-for a short interview with Bonnie about this album and about
+Bonnie's website carries a short interview with Bonnie about this album and about

-working with Eddie.
+working with Eddie Hinton.

 top